A new breakthrough packaging, unveiled recently, is set to double the shelf life of milk to over two weeks.

 Researchers have found a new packaging process that will preserve the milk in a drinkable state till 15 days, unlike the present duration of seven days.
 This is made possible by adding minuscule pieces of silver to the packaging.

-Researchers of Brazil have invented this innovative packaging.
-They plan to launch it soon into the US and European markets.
+Researchers in Brazil have invented this innovative moisture barrier packaging with a plan to launch soon into the US and European markets.

 According to researchers from Agrindus, a cultivation firm in Brazil’s Sao Paulo, the breakthrough packaging would extend the shelf life of grade A pasteurized whole milk from its present seven days to fifteen days.

 This feat was achieved by assimilating silver-based microscopic particles with antimicrobial, bactericidal and self sterilizing qualities into the rigid plastic bottles.
 These bottles were then used for packaging of milk.